 As expected, our results differ substantially at the long end of the yield curve when using different instruments.
-Neither specification using TGAIV or SEIV as an instrument alone has a statistically significant positive effect on Treasuries with more than one year to maturity.
-This is consistent with the fact that, during the pre- and post-period, the variation we exploit is not mechanically associated with changes in bond and note supply.
-The effect of TGAIV on bills is quantitatively similar to the estimate obtained from pooling all three instruments and using DCIV alone.
-The effect of SEIV alone is slightly attenuated, likely due to a weaker first stage.
+Neither specification using TGAIV or SEIV as an instrument alone has a consistently statistically significant positive effect on treasuries with more than one year to maturity.
+This pattern is consistent with the fact that the variation we exploit during the pre- and post-period is not mechanically associated with changes in bond and note supply.
+We observe that the effects when using SEIV and TGAIV alone are consistently weaker in magnitude and statistical significance.
+We conjecture that this is due to the relatively small number of observations (approximately forty weeks for TGAIV).
+In unreported results, we investigate the coefficients estimated episode-by-episode and find that 2015 appears to have very different estimates from other years.
+We suspect that this may be due to outside macroeconomic events that we have not controlled for.
+Such events can have outsized influence, given the small number of observations.

 We then examine the performance of DCIV.
 Despite the loss of observations, DCIV alone performs more strongly than the combined instrument, with estimated effects almost uniformly larger in magnitude.
 Bills with between one and three months to maturity maturity experience a nearly nine basis point decline in convenience premia.
 Unlike our baseline specification, we also observe stronger differences between the effects on bills and notes.
-A one percentage point increase in the bill-to-GDP ratio leads to a 3.1 basis point decline in the premia of bills with six to twelve months to maturity but is associated with a 2.8 basis point increase in the convenience premia of notes.
+A one percentage point increase in the bill-to-GDP ratio leads to a 3.0 basis point decline in the premia of bills with six to twelve months to maturity but is associated with a 2.9 basis point increase in the convenience premia of notes.
 Over the long end of the yield curve, we observe a consistent increase of approximately four basis points in bonds and notes.